 - bumps develop on or around the genitals

 It is useful to pay attention to the smell of semen.
-A 2015 study found that semen pH influences sperm health, which can affect fertility.

 It is possible to promote semen and reproductive health by: